1999

 Washington

 Built around 1808 in Washington Mississippi, Meadvilla was the home of Cowles Mead, Secretary of the Mississippi Territory.
 During the later territorial period, the house served as a tavern and stagecoach stop operated by Moses Richardson.
 In 1828, Meadvilla became the home of Benjamin L. C. Wailes, scientist, historian, first state geologist, and first President of the Mississippi Historical Society.
 The house is listed on the National Register of Historic Places and is a significant example of Federal-style architecture.
 When listed as one of the state’s most endangered properties, the house was severely threatened by deterioration since that time it has been lovingly restored.
+It is in good condition and is currently being used as an antique store.

 Old Corinth Machinery